 I’ll say this, though: If you are planning to breed, you really only need one gander for a small gaggle.

 I have four females and four ganders, and the ganders are always working out amongst themselves who’s the guy in charge.
-If I had it to do again, I would buy 6 females and 2 ganders, so there would be less need for constant competition.
+If I had it to do again, I would buy six females and two ganders, so there would be less need for constant competition.

 Plants you should keep weeder geese away from

 - Any small grain (as these are just grasses)

 - Pole beans, squash, or anything you have trained to climb tellises; the hanging vines are too tempting for young geese to resist playing with them, and although they (probably) won't eat them they could damage your plants

 Have you ever heard of “weeder geese”?
 I hadn’t until this year, when I bought my eight little goslings in March and started researching how I might be able to use them here on the farm.

 Geese eat mainly grass, and some clovers.
 Other broad-leaf weeds aren’t their favorites, but if you have a particular weed that just loves to grow in your garden, you can try introducing it to your goslings when they are very young.
 This may help them develop a taste for it.

 Geese can be used to help you weed your garden.
 Some farmers even use them to weed crops that are difficult or impossible to cultivate using machinery, including cotton, herbs, and berries.

 Using geese to weed your garden will take some planning and management.
 For instance, geese won’t damage most herbs, potatoes, onions, carrots, berries, or garlic.
 They will damage and eat corn plants and any small grains you might be growing; they will eat some of your lettuce and might damage your peas.